Convert Kilogram-force per Square Centimeters to Pascals

 How do I convert Kilogram-force per Square Centimeters to Pascals?

-A legacy metric unit of pressure equal to one kilogram-force applied over one square centimeter (exactly 98,066.
+A legacy metric unit of pressure equal to one kilogram-force applied over one square centimeter, formally defined as exactly 98,066.
 To convert Kilogram-force per Square Centimeters to Pascals, multiply by 98066.5.
 For example, 25 kgf/cm² equals 2451660 Pa.

 How many Pascals are in 1 Kilogram-force per Square Centimeter?